Rgedit logo

 1. How to display data.frames or matrices with many columns when R console is wide enough (thanks to Bastian Pöschl)?

-Due to is design, rgedit does not automatically update the number of available columns to refect the R console's current the width, which makes print() to not use efficiently the space available.
+Due to is design, rgedit does not automatically update the number of available columns to reflect the R console's current the width, which makes print() to not use efficiently the space available.
 This is most visible with data.frames or matrices [e.g., try something like data.frame(sapply(1:150, function(x) data.frame(x)))].

 One solution is to manually tell R the available width using options(width=Number_of_Chars) or to use the function showData() from package relimp.